rstcheck/rstcheck/docs/source/usage/config.rst

 dictionary.
 This is due to the python convention for the ``pyproject.toml`` file, which ``rstcheck`` uses for all TOML files.

-The official TOML syntax applies here, so strings are strings and lists are lists for exmaple.
+The official TOML syntax applies here, so strings are strings and lists are lists for example.

 Here is an example: